Master equation for the probability distribution functions of forces in soft particle packings

-with $\Theta\equiv(\psi-\bar{\psi}_1(\xi))/\gamma$.
-Figure \ref{fig:cpd}(b) displays the CPDs in (VV), where all results collapse as well, after the same scaling as for (CC).
-The solid line is here the stable distribution function \cite{sdistribution}
+with $\Theta\equiv[\xi'-f_c(\xi)]/\gamma$.
+Figure \ref{fig:cpd}(b) displays the CPDs in (VV), where all results are also symmetric around $f_v(\xi)$ and collapse as well, after the same scaling as for (CC).
+The solid line is here a stable distribution function \cite{sdistribution},